canonical/cloud-init/doc/rtd/development/datasource_creation.rst

 Add datasource module cloudinit/sources/DataSource<CloudPlatform>.py
 ====================================================================

-It is suggested that you start by copying one of the simpler datasources such as ``DataSourceHetzner``.
+We suggest you start by copying one of the simpler datasources such as ``DataSourceHetzner``.

 Add tests for datasource module